Request for Magnetism Outreach Proposals

 - Letter of support from your department chair or similar administrative official (this can be sent separately, as long as it clearly identifies the main contact person and institution).

+If selected, you will be required to complete a tax form and banking information as part of the APS Financial Disbursement procedures.
 These funds cannot be used for salaries, stipends, etc., of the main participants, but can be used to hire a student, an intern, or professional services if essential for the project.
-An APS statement on indirect costs is available at (http://www.aps.org/programs/outreach/upload/rfp-indirectcosts15.pdf)
+An APS statement on indirect costs is available on the Physics Outreach website.

 Recently funded proposals include: